Timmy80/minecraft-vanilla/README.md

 You can also provide your own map and server configuration in this volume, the server will use it on startup.

 ## Commands
-This docker image allows you to administrate your minecraft server using the command `minecraft` Here is a few example:
+This docker image allows you to administrate your Minecraft server using the command `minecraft` Here is a few example:
   - backup the map and the server.properties: `minecraft backup`
   - give administrator rights to a player: `minecraft command op player-name`
   - stop the server properly: `minecraft stop`
-  - get a property of the minecraft server: `minecraft property level-name`
+  - get a property of the Minecraft server: `minecraft property level-name`
-  - change a property of the minecraft server: `minecraft property view-distance 15`
+  - change a property of the Minecraft server: `minecraft property view-distance 15`
   - get a configuration of this wrapper: `minecraft config min-heap`
   - change a configuration of this wrapper: `minecraft config max-heap 8192`
-  - change the version of minecraft: `minecraft set-version 20w17a`
+  - change the version of Minecraft: `minecraft set-version 20w17a`
   - ...

 All these commands can be sent remotely using the **RCON protocol** on the port **25575** (See [Remote management](#remote-management))